recurly/recurly-client-php/README.md

 Recurly's subscription management from your PHP website.
 The library interacts with Recurly's [REST API](https://dev.recurly.com/docs/getting-started).

-**Note:** This version uses Recurly API v2.
-There are substantial differences between this version of the client library and versions before _0.5.0_.
-Please be careful when upgrading.

 ## Requirements

 ### cURL and OpenSSL